Understanding ATV Wheels

 The last of these measurements, the offset, is just as important as the diameter and width.
 The offset of your ATV wheels refers to the distance between the wheel's hub mounting surface to the centerline of the bead seat.
 Offset will help determine how far your wheels/tires will stick out or will tuck in towards the vehicle.
 Offset is important because it can make your vehicle's stance wider or narrower which can affect handling, performance, or can possibly cause clearance issues.

-the bell section of an ATV wheel is wider than its nose, it features a positive
+- Positive: If the bell section of an ATV wheel is wider than its nose, it features a positive offset value.

-that feature the hub mounting surface at the very center have a zero offset
+- Zero: Wheels that feature the hub mounting surface at the very center have a zero offset value.

 Offset impacts performance, ride experience, and safety, so it's imperative that you select the wheels with the optimal measurements for your ATV.

 If you don't switch out your ATV bolt pattern, you will only be able to choose wheels that match the one your ATV already features.
 ATV wheels come in 3-lug, 4-lug, and 5-lug varieties, and each pattern typically comes in different sizes, too.
 The aforementioned example wheel with measurements of 12x7, 4+3, 4 on 156mm has a bolt pattern of four-which is to say that it features four bolt holes.
 For 3-lug wheels, its measurements are taken from the interior circle of its bolt holes.
 Bolt patterns of 4-lug wheels are measure by determining the distance from one bolt hole's center to the center of the hole across from it.
 Lastly, 5-lug wheels are determined by the distance between the back of a bolt hole to the center of the hole two over.
 In the photo of the wheel you can see that it's a 4 hole pattern with a distances of 156mm from the center of one bolt hole to the center of the opposing bolt hole.

 Choosing wheels that are the wrong size or otherwise